goulchen/express_server/README.md

 this project is a small express js server intended to wake up another computer on the network.<br/>
 If the computer with the app running is accessible remotely through a forwarded port, it is possible to securely turn on the target computer through the internet.<br/>
-## 1. Activate wakeonlan on your target computer
+## 1. Activate wakeonlan functionnality on your target computer
 First of all, make sure that you can wake your target computer on lan.
 This should be activated through an option on your bios.<br/>

-## 2 install the express js on your local computer
+## 2. install the express js on your local computer
 ### 2.1 install Node
 https://nodejs.org/en/download/